 In an uncontested shelter care hearing, all three children were removed by the Department from Tyson's custody in 2018 and placed in separate households.
-In January 2018, the Department began paying cash assistance for JT and AT, called Temporary Assistance for Needy Families.
-When JT's and AT's custodians applied for the public assistance on behalf of the children, they assigned to the State of Washington the right to receive child support from Tyson.
-At that time, there was no court order requiring that Tyson pay child support for JT and AT, and thus, the Department filed an administrative action to establish his child support obligation and served him with a notice and finding of financial responsibility.
-The notice based Tyson's child support obligation on an imputed net income of \$8,709 per month.
+In January 2018, the Department began paying cash assistance for BT, called Temporary Assistance for Needy Families.
+When BT's custodian, Eliot Sands, applied for the public assistance on behalf of the child, he assigned to the State of Washington the right to receive child support from Tyson.
+At that time, there was no court order requiring that Tyson pay child support for BT, and thus, the Department took administrative action to establish his child support obligation and served him with a notice and finding of financial responsibility.
+The notice based his child support on an imputed net income of \$8,709 per month.

 Tyson filed a request for an administrative hearing to contest the child support.
 The Department's Office of Administrative Hearings held a hearing.
-At the hearing, Tyson appeared with counsel, and the custodian of JT and AT appeared pro se.
+At the hearing, Tyson appeared with counsel, and the custodian of BT appeared pro se.

 At the hearing, the evidence showed that Tyson worked for about 15 years in the technology industry before he was laid off in the third or fourth quarter of 2016.
 While he was unemployed, Tyson received unemployment benefits through December 2016.
-During the seven years before he was laid off, Tyson had been employed at a "large, nationally recognized, and long-established software company."
-Clerk's Papers (CP) at 10.
-In the last 12 months of Tyson's employment, Tyson received gross wages totaling \$145,000.22, or gross wages averaging
+During the seven years before he was laid off in 2016, Tyson had been employed at a "large, nationally recognized, and long-established software company."
+Clerk's Papers (CP) at 11.
+In the last 12 months of Tyson's employment, Tyson received gross wages totaling \$145,000.22, or gross wages averaging \$12,083.35 per month.

-\$12,083.35 per month.
 Tyson also purchased a home for \$450,000 in April 2016, and he continued living in that home at the time of the hearing.

-A representative from the Department testified at the hearing, as did the custodian for one of the children.
-Tyson did not testify at the hearing, but instead relied on his hearing request in which he asserted that he was unable to find work in the technology industry due to his age.
+A representative from the Department testified, as did the custodian.
+Tyson did not testify at the hearing, but instead relied upon his hearing request in which he asserted that he was unable to find work in the technology industry due to his age.
 Tyson did not submit any evidence that he attempted to find work after his unemployment benefits ended.

 Tyson also claimed that he was a stay-at-home father.
-He claimed that his primary sources of income were sufficient to support himself and his children: \$1,600 per month in adoption support from the State of Washington, income of \$22,685 per year from a rental property, \$231 in taxable interest, and annual dividends in the amount of \$4,282, for a monthly income of \$3,866.51.
+He claimed that his primary sources of income were sufficient for him to support himself and BT: \$1,600 per month in adoption support from the State of Washington, income of \$22,685 per year from a rental property, \$231.00 in taxable interest, and annual dividends in the amount of \$4,282, for a monthly income of \$3,866.51.
 Tyson's 2017 tax return showed that he had no wages and had a negative income of \$3,065.

-After hearing the testimony and considering the evidence, the ALJ applied the statutory factors in RCW 26.19.071(6) and entered the following relevant findings of fact:
+After hearing the testimony and considering the evidence, the ALJ applied the statutory factors in former RCW 26.19.071(6) and entered the following relevant findings of fact: